RobertShrestha/SOLID/README.md

 - ### The Interface Segregation Principle (ISP) CLIENTS SHOULD NOT BE FORCED TO DEPEND UPON INTERFACES THAT THEY DO NOT USE.

-How to detech Violations of ISP principle
+How to detect Violations of ISP principle
   - Fat interface
   - Interfaces with Low Cohesion
   - Empty method Implementation